KrailOrg/krail/docs/tutorial08.md

 protected void define() {
    defaultLocale(Locale.UK);
    supportedLocales(Locale.GERMANY);
-   bundleSource("in-memory store", DatabaseBundleReader.class);
+   source(InMemory.class);
-   bundleSource("class", ClassBundleReader.class);
+   source(ClassPatternSource.class);

 }

 ```
-This means that the database source is checked first for a value - if there is one, it is used, and the class source not queried.
-We just created a value in the database, so that is the one that is used, and this demonstrates is why the order of declaration is important.
+This means that the **@InMemory** source is checked first for a value - if there is one, it is used, and the **ClassPatternSource** is not queried.
+We just created a value in the in-memory store, so that is the one that is used -this demonstrates is why the order of declaration is important.

 If you refer to the Javadoc for ```TutorialI18NModule``` you will see that there are methods which enable very specific settings for the order of sources.
 We will not cover that in this Tutorial, but leave you to experiment.

 #Changing Krail Core values

 We have just demonstrated changing the value for a specific key - exactly the same technique can be used to change (or add new languages to) Krail core ```I18NKey```s.
 This does require exporting the keys to a bundle source with mutable values (probably a database).
-Outstanding ticket [#430](https://github.com/davidsowerby/krail/issues/430) will provide support for this in the ```PatternUtility``` class.
+The ```PatternUtility``` class provides methods to support that process.

 #Methods of configuration revisited